The Best $175 I Ever Spent On My Writing

 Perhaps you've never analyzed the first line or first chapter much, but there is tracked and subtle psychology at work here.
 My job as a writer is to "hook" without you noticing, "Ah, I see what you did there," or pause because too much/little info is pulling you out of the story.

-As I slog through revisions, I needed some reassurance that this trail I'm forging is not completely off-course.
+As I slogged through revisions, I needed some reassurance that this trail I’m forging is not completely off-course.

 The feedback I received was both a blessing and a burden.
-Now that I have a professional editor pointing out that I'm being "reasonably clever, but still sneaking in too much backstory", I can't unsee it.
-The challenge will be to finish my draft as planned (I'm 3/4 done), and resist going back to the beginning and getting sucked into another revision loop.
+Once I had a professional editor pointing out that I’m being “reasonably clever, but still sneaking in too much backstory”, I couldn’t un-see it.
+I couldn’t power through my draft as planned.
+I ended up going back to the beginning and got sucked into another revision loop.

 ”I have made just over 100 marginal comments . . .
 I often have to make four times that number.”